annedorko/of-the-day/README.md

 ```
 You can choose any taxonomy registered on your site using its coresponding _taxonomy_ selector.
 For example, if your taxonomy is registered using the unique ID _sections_, this would be sections='Example Section'.

+**Please note:** Your taxonomy should be registered to the post type you specify.
+Otherwise, the shortcode will return no posts.

 ## Transients

-The shortcode uses get_posts() to query based on your inputs, always returning one or zero posts.
+The shortcode uses [get_posts()](https://codex.wordpress.org/Template_Tags/get_posts) to query based on your inputs, always returning one or zero posts.
 The resulting post object is serialized and hashed MD5 to create a unique transient code.
 That code is designated to expire at midnight according to the local time of your WordPress site.